-It’s not very often that a singer celebrates over 50 years in the music business, but then Cliff Richard is something of a unique success story.
+It’s not very often that a singer celebrates over 50 years in the music business, but then Cliff Richards is something of a unique success story.
 Born in India in 1940 as Harry Rodger Webb, he came to England in 1948, and soon discovered a love of performing, Rock and Roll, and the legendary Elvis Presley while at school.

-‘Cliff Richard’ was born thanks to a deed poll name change in 1958, which was also the year Cliff released his first single, which reached number 2 in the charts.
+‘Cliff Richards’ was born thanks to a deed poll name change in 1958, which was also the year Cliff released his first single, which reached number 2 in the charts.
 The early years of his career saw several more single releases, including ‘Living Doll’, which reached number 1, and is one of his best known hits.
 In the late 50’s and early 60’s Cliff also made his TV and film debuts, early hints that there was more to him than just singing songs.

-Cliff’s TV work has included The Cliff Richard Show, which ran in the 1960’s, which saw the introduction of Cliff’s backing band The Shadows.
+Cliff’s TV work has included The Cliff Richards Show, which ran in the 1960’s, which saw the introduction of Cliff’s backing band The Shadows.
 This band, featuring acclaimed guitarist Hank Marvin, went on to tour and record with Cliff in the early stages of his career, before embarking on their own musical adventure.

 Music was always at the forefront of Cliff’s career though, especially in the 60’s, when records were churned out at rapid pace.
 For Cliff, this meant the release of four albums in 1965, after he was voted top male singer by NME readers, two albums in 1966 called ‘Finders Keepers’ and ‘Kinda Latin’, and three albums in 1967.
 Other achievements included two appearances representing Britain in the Eurovision Song Contest, and in 1971, an Ivor Novello award for ‘Outstanding Services To British Music’.